shadowblank02/Rename-automatic-/README.md

-start - Check if the bot is running. autorename - To auto rename your files. setmedia - To set your media type preference. tutorial - To know how to use me. viewthumb - To view current thumbnail. delthumb - To delete current thumbnail.
+start - Check if the bot is running. autorename - To auto rename your files. setmedia - To set your media type preference. ssequence - to start sequence esequence - to end sequence metadata - to view your metadata tutorial - To know how to use me. viewthumb - To view current thumbnail. delthumb - To delete current thumbnail.